bekk/bekk-christmas/post/thecloud/automatic-kubernetes-deployments-using-argocd-and-jsonnet.md

     anotherapp/...
 ```

 New `Applications` are then added by pushing changes to `argocd-root` and deployments are triggered by pushing changes to `argocd-apps`.

 Voilà!
-No more manual deploys 🎉.
+No more manual deploys and hopefully a tidier codebase 🎉.